susantikcm/github-slideshow/_posts/0000-01-02-susantikcm.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Susanti's slide!"
 ---

-Your text
+I am  learning how to use github...
-Use the left arrow to go back!
+It is very fun..